A tripod is used and needed to keep your camera still, your flashgun, or other equipment motionless.

-A digital camera tripod is not a must in every shooting situation, but it is a have to have it if you want the highest image performance your camera can offer.
+A digital camera tripod is not a must in every shooting situation, but it has to have it if you want the highest image performance your camera can offer.

-Using the tripod is easier with a remote controller, but most of the cameras have the self timer setting.
-That means you can set it to shoot in 10 seconds – for example – so it will not shake in that moment, you don’t need to touch it.
+Using the tripod is more comfortable with a remote controller, but most cameras have a self-timer setting.
+That means you can set it to shoot in 10 seconds – for example – so it will not shake in that moment.
+You don’t need to touch it.

-I personally use a remote controller, it is much simple and it is not expensive.
+I use a remote controller, it is much simple, and it is not expensive.

-This is shooting an almost still large area.
-Almost still because you may have water or clouds for example which are usually moving.
+This is shooting an almost still large area almost still because you may have water or clouds, which are usually moving.

-It is perfectly fine to shoot landscapes without tripods, but just think what a long exposure can give you: water and clouds start looking like veils, stars goes looking like lines or spirals, traffic vehicle lights goes in colorful lines with such a nice effect in night shoots…
+It is perfectly fine to shoot landscapes without tripods, but think what a long exposure can give you: water and clouds start looking like veils, stars go looking like lines or spirals, traffic vehicle lights go in colorful lines, a subtle effect in night shoots.

-All of this can not be archived without a stabilizing tool, and the digital camera tripod is a perfect, not expensive gear that can secure and elevate your camera as needed.
+All of this can not be archived without a stabilizing tool.
+The digital camera tripod is a perfect, not expensive gear that can secure and elevate your camera as needed.

 … and with stars:

-In my opinion, for great visual performance when shooting architecture, tripod is a must.
-In architecture you will have lot of artistic details which will fail to be clearly visible when zooming into the photos.
+In my opinion, for high visual performance when shooting architecture, a tripod is a must.
+In architecture, you will have many decorative details that will fail to be visible when zooming into the photos.

 Shooting models, fashion photography

-Taking your girlfriend or any other model a nice portrait picture will not always require a tripod.
-As a fast example (not going into details in this post), just take care your camera is set somewhere to 1/250 shutter speed with an 100 ISO and aperture adapted to the daytime or interior light and it will be fine.
+Taking your girlfriend or any other model, a charming portrait picture will not always require a tripod.
+As a fast example (not going into details in this post), take care your camera is set somewhere to 1/250 shutter speed with a 100 ISO and aperture adapted to the daytime or interior light, and it will be fine.

-Or just use the presetted portrait setting of your camera and should be fine for most of the brands.
+Or use the presented portrait setting of your camera, and it should be fine for most of the brands.

 Shooting fashion events like a presentation, a tripod is again not required and maybe not possible.
-You’ll be surrounded by a crowd of photographers so no place to set anything in place.
-Shutter speed will have a major role in dealing with that.
+You’ll be surrounded by a crowd of photographers, so no place to set anything in place.
+Shutter speed will have a significant role in dealing with that.

-Not a must, but is giving great results in a lot of situations.
-The general idea is that your hand shaking or a standing still tool it will be your choice depending on situation.
-If the subject is not moving then a tripod will be useful.
+Not a must, but it is giving excellent results in a lot of situations.
+The general idea is that your handshaking or a standing still tool will be your choice, depending on the situation.
+If the subject is not moving, then a tripod will be useful.